THE LAW AND SOCIETY MINOR

 There are two basic requirements: attendance at two approved events, and successful completion (minimum letter grade of C+) of five approved courses.

 The two events are selected from a list provided via an e-mail listerve.
 After attending an event for credit, an online form must be submitted as proof of attendance before the end of the semester during which the event took place.
 NOTE: Events attended prior to registering for the minor cannot be counted.

 The five courses should be selected from at least three different categories on the approved course list, with no more than two courses in any one category and no more than two courses in any one department or the student's major.
+NOTE: All ILR courses are considered one department.
 Cross-listed courses can be counted as any of their cross listings.

 When and how should I register?

 To allow sufficient time for a coherent program of study to be developed and completed, students who have an interest in the Law & Society minor are required to register before the start of the second semester of their junior year, and are allowed to register at any time before that.

 Under extenuating circumstances, late registrations may be accepted at the discretion of the directors, but only if the registrant has a clear and acceptable plan already formulated for completing the minor's requirements.
 Late registrants can use the standard online registration form but should also submit the online completion plan at the time of registration.